• Skip to primary navigation

 • Season rice or vegetables with it.

-Store this mix in an airtight container in a cool dry place, like your pantry.
+Moisture is the biggest spoiler of spice mixes.
+Store this mix in an airtight container in a cool dry place - like your pantry.

 How long can I store this seasoning mix?